Universities in Newcastle: 2024 Student Guide

 newcastle university campus quad

 Each September, thousands of students descend on northeast England to begin or continue their academic studies at one of the renowned universities in Newcastle upon Tyne, or “the Toon” as it’s known by the locals.
 Northumbria and Newcastle University are the two universities that make up the student scene in this part of the northeast.
-Along with being a robust academic hub, the city also offers an incredible blend of history, culture, food, and modern student life making it a highly desirable place for students, as well as a favorite weekend destination for tourists from the UK and beyond.
+Along with being a robust academic hub, the city also offers an incredible blend of history, culture, food, and modern student life.
+These qualities make it a highly desirable student city, and a favorite weekend destination for tourists from the UK and beyond.

 Academics & Campus Life